openfoodfoundation/inception-pipe/README.md

 **COLUMNS**

+- **Needs Inception**

+    Where *inception requests* are parked that are not yet prioritized in product curation → Things (identified problems/feature candidates) can come from Product Circle, Product Curation, Research Insights, Papercuts, "All the things", Wishlist Items, Feature Requests...

 - **Ready for Inception**

-    Upcoming Issues that have been prioritised from product curation.
+    Upcoming feature candidates (=problems or opportunities, that will turn into a feature) that have been prioritised from product curation.
 They can come from wishlist, papercuts, user research, instances, grant funding etc.

 - **In Inception**